CHARACTERISTICS OF THE CLASS

 A. TRAINING AND EXPERIENCE

 Must be at least sixteen (16) years of age.
 Some related experience in working with children in a recreational atmosphere.
+At least one (1) year of experience playing tennis at a High School Level or higher.
 Certification in Adult/Child CPR and Standard First Aid preferred.
 Be able to pass a Level II background check.

 B. KNOWLEDGE, SKILLS, AND ABILITIES